 The majority of requests from the Bristol and Bath area will be made through the local electronic ordering system.
 These requests are then activated once the specimen has been received in the laboratory.
-If electronic requesting is not possible then a request can be made by completing the relevant request form available from your local trust.
+If electronic requesting is not possible then a request can be made by completing the relevant request form available from your local Trust.
 Please see below for minimum data required for these types of requests.

-For samples referred to the laboratory for specialist tests referral request forms can be obtained on request as below:
+For samples referred to the laboratory for specialist tests, referral request forms can be obtained via the links below or on request: